-The English name Goji is derived from the Mandarin name gouqi.
-The other name, wolfberry, is thought to have originated from the Greek name of the plant Lycium, from Lycos or “wolf” in Greek.
-The Goji tree grows up to a height of about 3 meters.
-The berries of Goji are small, up to 2cm, dark red or orange, and oblong shaped.
+The English name goji is derived from the Mandarin name gouqi.
+The other name, wolfberry, is thought to have originated from the Greek name of the plant Lycium, from Lycos or wolf in Greek.
+Goji tree grows up to a height of about 3 meters.
+The berries are small, up to 2 cm, dark red or orange, and oblong shaped.
 These berries taste anywhere from bitter to sweet.

 Nutritional Value of Goji Berry

 Dried goji berries contain calories, carbohydrates, fat, dietary fiber, sugar, and protein.
 The minerals and vitamins found in goji berries include sodium, potassium, calcium, iron, zinc, selenium, vitamin C, carotene, thiamin, riboflavin, lutein, lycopene, zeaxanthin, polysaccharides, betaine, and peptidoglycans.